 Like Psycho and The Apartment, It’s a Wonderful Life is one of my favorite films ever that I wish had one Best Picture in 1947, but it lost to The Best Years of Our Lives.
 Still, this film is just as great, and after watching I can see why it was chosen for Best Picture as it came after the end of World War II.
 The cast as a whole portrays its characters so well, and I especially loved Harold Russell as Homer Parrish, who was a real war veteran.
 This film is filmed with a lot of great scenes, and I think my favorite one is when Milly Stephenson (Myrna Loy) realizes her husband Al (Frederic March) has finally come home.

 A really sweet, unconventional love story.
-Both Ruth Gordon and Bud Cort do great jobs as the title roles.
-I love the humor in this and the film’s explorations on the perspectives of life and death.
+Both Ruth Gordon and Bud Cort do great jobs in the title roles.
+I love the humor in this and the film’s explorations of the perspectives of life and death.

 I’d heard many good things about this screwball comedy before watching it, so I decided to save it for the last day of 2012.
 Plus, it featured two actors whose films I was introduced to for the first time in the past year, so I thought it was a perfect way to end 2012.
 Anyway, Barbara Stanwyck continues to shine in every movie I’ve seen her in (part of which I will cover in 2012: A Film Odyssey Part II).
 And Henry Fonda was so funny as the awkward rich bachelor.
 The supporting actors were also great in this, I loved seeing Charles Coburn and Eric Blore.